tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

 Now we're passing the dependencies to our `custom_build`.
 If any of those change we will build a new image and update the YAML with the new image.
 Same as above: if any of the dependencies of the image rule itself change Tilt will now re-execute the Tiltfile.

-Phew!
-This was a lot to learn but we ended up with a Tiltfile that is respnsive and fully integrates with Bazel with not that much code.
-It looks like this:
+Now we have a Tiltfile that fully integrates with Bazel and responds to changes from the filesystem.

 ```python
 BAZEL_RUN_CMD = "bazel run --platforms=@io_bazel_rules_go//go/toolchain:linux_amd64 %s"